 Some consumer routers give users the ability to set up what are known as virtual local area networks (VLANs) within larger networks.
 VLANs are perfect means of segmenting those pesky (and oftentimes incredibly vulnerable) Internet of Things (IoT) devices from the rest of the network.
 If an attacker compromises a device and gains access to a VLAN, they won’t be able to move to the larger network in most cases.

-To take it one step further, users can leverage each computing device’s media access control (MAC) address, or its unique hard-coded identifier, to whitelist that device and approve its access to the Wi-Fi network.
+To take it one step further, users can leverage each computing device’s media access control (MAC) address, or its unique hard-coded identifier, to allow-list that device and approve its access to the Wi-Fi network.
 Taking this step will prevent rogue devices that might have access to a network’s name and password from connecting to the router.

 Combine port forwarding and IP filtering: